Ant-Man: Quantumania practically orbits around Jonathan Majors’s charisma – review

 Thankfully, Quantumania coughs up a decent amount of the mania promised in its title – it’s done a far better job, at least, than last year’s Doctor Strange in the Multiverse of Madness, which was miserably sane.
 There are horses with slug heads.
 A socially awkward gelatinous blob voiced by actor David Dastmalchian.
 A sort of fleshy Humpty-Dumpty/human Babybel named MODOK (Mechanised Organism Designed Only for Killing).
 At one point, Michael Douglas drives a spaceship with gloopy, tube-like controls that make it look like he’s trying to impregnate a cow with both hands.
 All in all – particularly when balanced against the weightiness of Majors’s performance – Quantumania nicely hits the mark: it’s goofy, but goofy to just the right degree.

 Dir: Peyton Reed.
-Starring: Paul Rudd, Evangeline Lily, Jonathan Majors, Kathryn Newton, Michelle Pfeiffer, Michael Douglas.
+Starring: Paul Rudd, Evangeline Lilly, Jonathan Majors, Kathryn Newton, Michelle Pfeiffer, Michael Douglas.
 12A, 124 minutes.

 ‘Ant-Man and the Wasp: Quantumania’ is in cinemas from 17 February